channy412/channy412.github.io/_pages/about.md

 ## Interests

 My research interests are in programming languages and computer security.
 I aim to improve developer productivity and software quality through new software tools and languages.
 I am particularly interested in using techniques from programming languages to make systems more secure and reliable.
-Lately, I have been focusing on finding and repairing security bugs in softwares automatically.
+Lately, I have been focusing on finding and repairing security bugs in software automatically.

 Programming Languages and Formal Methods, Computer Security, Software Engineering